-REO's or Real Estate Owned are properties which have been foreclosed upon which the bank or mortage company currently owns.
-This is unlike real estate up for foreclosure auction.
-When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accrued during the foreclosure process.
-You must also be able to pay with cash in hand.
-Finally, you'll accept the property entirely as is.
-That may consist of current liens and even current residents that need to be expelled.
+REO means Real Estate Owned.
+These are houses that have been foreclosed upon and are presently held by the bank or mortgage company.
+This is different than real estate up for foreclosure auction.
+When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accumulated during the foreclosure process.
+You must also be ready to pay with cash in hand.
+And on top of all that, you'll receive the property one-hundred percent as is.
+That may comprise current liens and even current denizens that need to be evicted.

-A REO, by contrast, is a more tidy and attractive deal.
-The REO property did not find a buyer during foreclosure auction.
-The bank now owns it.
-The lender will see to the removal of tax liens, evict occupants if needed and generally plan for the issuance of a title insurance policy to the buyer at closing.
-Do be aware that REOs may be exempt from typical disclosure requirements.
-For instance, in Calfornia, banks are exempt from giving a Transfer Disclosure Statement, a document that ordinarily requires sellers to tell you about any defects of which they are aware.
+A REO, on the other hand, is a much neater and attractive deal.
+The REO property was unable to find a buyer during foreclosure auction.
+Now the bank owns it.
+The bank will attend to the elimination of tax liens, evict occupants if needed and generally organize for the issuance of a title insurance policy to the buyer at closing.
+Note that REOs may be exempt from normal disclosure requirements.
+For example, in California, banks do not have to give a Transfer Disclosure Statement, a document that typically requires sellers to disclose any defects they are aware of.

 Are REO's a bargain in Denton?

-It is sometimes presume that any REO must be a bargain and an opportunity for easy money.
-This usually isn't true.
-You have to be cautious about buying a REO if your intent is make money.
-While it's true that the bank is usually anxious to sell it soon, they are also strongly encouraged to get as much as they can for it.
-When considering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
+It is sometimes presume that any REO must be a bargain and an possibility for easy money.
+This isn't necessarily true.
+You have to be prudent about buying a REO if your intent is profit from the sell.
+While it's true that the bank is usually anxious to sell it fast, they are also strongly encouraged to get as much as they can for it.
+When contemplating the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
 The bargains with money making potential exist, and many people do very well buying and selling foreclosures.
-But there are also many REO's that are not good buys and not likely to turn a profit.
+But there are also many REO's that are not good buys and may not be money makers.

 Ready to make an offer?

-Most mortgage companies have a REO department that you'll work with while buying a REO property from them.
+Most lenders have a REO department that you'll work with while buying a REO property from them.
 Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know concerning the condition of the property and what their process is for accepting offers.
-Since banks almost always sell REO properties "as is", it may be in your best interest to include an inspection contingency in your offer that gives you time to check for unknown damage and terminate the offer if you find it.
+Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about what they know concerning the condition of the property and what their process is for accepting offers.
+Since banks usually sell REO properties "as is", you'll want to be sure and include an inspection contingency in your offer that gives you time to check for hidden damage and cancel the offer if you find it.

-As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
-Once you've presented your offer, you can expect the bank to make a counter offer.
-Then it will be your decision whether to accept their counter, or make another counter offer.
-Realize, you'll be contending with a process that probably involves multiple people at the bank, and they don't work evenings or weekends.
+As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
+Once you've submitted your offer, you can expect the bank to respond with a counter offer.
+Then it will be up to you to decide whether to accept their counter, or offer a counter to the counter offer.
+Realize, you'll be dealing with a process that probably involves multiple people at the bank, and they don't work evenings or weekends.
 It's quite common for the process of offers and counter offers to take days or even weeks.